Library Assignments for Blended Synchronous Learning

-Librarians are happy to consult with faculty on library research assignments designed for a hybrid learning environment.
-Through live sessions or asynchronous programming, librarians will work with faculty to create assignments and activities using the Library's rich digital collections, introducing students to important research skills for their academic success.
+Librarians are happy to consult with faculty on library research assignments designed for blended synchronous learning.
+Librarians will work with faculty to create assignments and activities using the Library's rich digital collections, introducing students to important research skills for their academic success.
 Below are a few examples of programs.

 Digital Map Collections Assignment